by Christopher Luna

 CL: When I saw you recently in Portland, you spoke about the difference between thought and belief, an idea that you also address in a piece called “Reason to This.”
 Could you say a few words about your take on the difference between thought and belief?

 JT: Everything’s about energy.
 As human beings, we’re given intelligence.
 This is how we make our way through this reality, how we manifest our reality clearly and coherently.
 We use our intelligence, our creative intelligence, because we create with intelligence.
 I think we live in an industrial dimensional reality where we’re programmed to believe what we’re told.
 We’re programmed to believe them.
 We’re programmed to believe what that ruling class wants us to believe.
 And believing isn’t thinking, but we’ve been programmed to believe that believing is thinking.
 To use our intelligence to think means we’re keeping the energy active, we’re thinking, we’re really using the power of our intelligence in a thinking way.
 But when we’ve been programmed to believe, we’re no longer thinking, because energy flows.
 So when you’re thinking, that energy’s flowing out into the universe and there’s something happening.
 But when we’re believing, we’re not really thinking, because the belief has walls: “This is what I believe.”
-So what I believe is like a box, and we’re taking the energy of our thinking and putting into a box of beliefs, pretending that we’re thinking.
+So what I believe is like a box, and we’re taking the energy of our thinking and putting it into a box of beliefs, pretending that we’re thinking.
 But we’re really stifling our own energy.
 We create these mental stresses and frustrations, because we’re blocking our spirit, so to speak.

 CL: Can you give us an example of how you’ve used this in your own life?